 26. Angelina Hot Chocolate

-Angelina Paris is a revered legendary tea room serving up delectable pastries, and creamy hot chocolate in a unique belle epoque setting.
+Angelina Paris is a revered legendary tea room serving delectable pastries and creamy hot chocolate in a unique belle epoque setting.
 While in Paris, you’ll want to stomach the relatively quick line-up (even on a hot summer day) to be seated and served in this flourishing, brightly lit space.

 Angelina has been around since 1903 and is well-known for her incredibly wholesome hot chocolate (sourced from African Cocoa) and the Mont Blanc cream cake.
 While dining in the pristine tea room, with a casual appearance – you can’t help but feel welcome.

-Anglelina’s hot chocolate is absolutely worth the gourmet consumption and chances are you’ve probably never tasted something quite as decadent in liquid form.
-As for their signature pastry, Mont Blanc, covered in a sweet chestnut puree in the form of vermicelli, and filled with light whipped cream was an otherworldly experience.
+Anglelina’s hot chocolate is worth the gourmet consumption; chances are you’ve probably never tasted something quite as decadent in liquid form.
+As for their signature pastry, Mont Blanc, covered in a sweet chestnut puree in vermicelli and filled with light whipped cream, was an otherworldly experience.
 The French sure know how to maneuver pastries.

-Some call it chocolate, I call it self-care – but if you don’t have time to sit and sip, they offer take-out.
-So, don’t be afraid to grab and go, as you explore the beautiful Parisian city with all of its charm and splendor.
+Some call it chocolate, and I call it self-care, but if you don’t have time to sit and sip, they offer take-out.
+So, don’t be afraid to grab and go as you explore the beautiful Parisian city’s charm and splendor.

 See Related: Best Crepes in Paris, France